Wilderness First Responder Course

 Wilderness Medic, LLC is committed to making reasonable accommodation to any student with special needs.

 Recertification can be earned at anytime during the three years following your course, but no later than the last day of the month in which your original certificate expires.
-Recertification options include the 36-hour Wilderness Advanced First Aid Course, the 36-hour WAFA-to-WFR Bridge Course, the 24-hour Open Recertification Course or the 16-hour WMA Recertification Course.
+Recertification options include the 36-hour Wilderness Advanced First Aid Course, the 36-hour WAFA-to-WFR Bridge Course, the 24-hour Open Recertification Course or the 16-hour WMAI Recertification Course.

 Client to Guide Ratio